loomchild/bountyfunding/README.md

 		cp dist/BountyFunding*.egg /<trac_home>/plugins

-* Configure the plugin - add the following to trac.ini in appriopriate sections (this is optional as values shown below are default):
+* Configure the plugin - add the following to trac.ini in appriopriate sections:

   		[components]
 		bountyfunding = enabled

+		[ticket-custom]
+		bounty = text
+		bounty.label = Bounty

 		[bountyfunding]
 		api_url = http://localhost:5000
+* You can add new bounty field to your existing reports using [TracQuery](http://trac.edgewall.org/wiki/TracQuery) or [TracReports](http://trac.edgewall.org/wiki/TracReports).
+Due to technical limitations this field can be only sorted in alphabetical order which is not ideal - there is small workaround for TracReports to cast it as INTEGER.
+For example Active Tickets By Milestone report can look like this:

+		SELECT p.value AS __color__,
+		   'Milestone '||milestone AS __group__,
+		   id AS ticket, summary, component, version, t.type AS type, owner, status,
+		   time AS created,
+		   changetime AS _changetime, description AS _description,
+		   reporter AS _reporter,
+		   CAST(c.value AS INTEGER) AS bounty
+		FROM ticket t
+		LEFT JOIN enum p ON p.name = t.priority AND p.type = 'priority'
+		LEFT OUTER JOIN ticket_custom c ON t.id = c.ticket AND c.name = 'bounty'
+		WHERE status <> 'closed'
+		ORDER BY (milestone IS NULL),milestone, CAST(p.value AS integer), t.type, time

  * You can also change the mapping between Trac statuses and bountyfunding statuses.
 This controls when user can pledge, confirm the payment and validate the ticket.
 One variation to simplify the funding process could be to allow users to confirm the payment when the ticket is accepted, without waiting for it to be assigned to specific developer - this can be achieved by moving 'accepted' Trac status to status_mapping_started setting.
 See below the default configuration:

 		[bountyfunding]
 		...